pingcap/tidb-inspector/tidb_exporter/README.md

 TiDB exporter
 ------

-TiDB exporter for Prometheus.
-Checking tidb server's health by sending SQL query to it.
-The `tidb_exporter` will expose metrics via HTTP on the `/metrics` endpoint.
+TiDB exporter (for Prometheus) is a tool for checking the TiDB server's health by sending SQL queries to it.
+The tidb_exporter exposes metrics via HTTP on the /metrics endpoint.

 #### Required Grants